- Discuss the fundamental difference between anaerobic cellular respiration and fermentation

 - Describe the type of fermentation that readily occurs in animal cells and the conditions that initiate that fermentation

 In aerobic respiration, the final electron acceptor is an oxygen molecule, O2.
 If aerobic respiration occurs, then ATP will be produced using the energy of the high-energy electrons carried by NADH or FADH2 to the electron transport chain.
 If aerobic respiration does not occur, NADH must be reoxidized to NAD+ for reuse as an electron carrier for glycolysis to continue.
 How is this done?
 In some living systems the electron transport chain (ETC) use an organic molecule as the final electron acceptor.
 Processes that use an organic molecule to regenerate NAD+ from NADH are collectively referred to as fermentation.
-In contrast, some living systems, the electron transport chain (ETC) uses an inorganic molecule (other than oxygen) as a final electron acceptor to regenerate NAD+ which is called anaerobic (do not require oxygen) to achieve NAD+ regeneration.
+In contrast, in some living systems, the electron transport chain (ETC) uses an inorganic molecule (other than oxygen) as a final electron acceptor to regenerate NAD+ which is called anaerobic (do not require oxygen) to achieve NAD+ regeneration.
 Both processes allow organisms to convert energy for their use in the absence of oxygen.

 Lactic Acid Fermentation